 - 16. In addition to the one Planning Officer on maternity leave, another Planning Officer departed after Christmas meaning the Case Officer team is down two Officers from its summer staffing level.
-Despite the lower number of applications in this quarter, two vacancies within the Case Officer team cannot be sustained without affecting performance and we have been seeking to recruit to this post as a result.
-Following interviews, one of the Planning Technicians was successful and we will now be looking to backfill a Technician post.
-This continues the internal development of Officers that has proved successful in recent years.
-In the meantime, we have employed an agency planner to provide over. - 17.
+Despite the lower number of applications in this quarter, two vacancies within the Case Officer team cannot be sustained without affecting performance and we are seeking to recruit to this post as a result. - 17.
 Finally, as reported at the December Full Council meeting, the Council's Tree Officer, Jim Mellor, tragically passed away last month.
 This has been a sad and difficult time for the planning team and has obviously affected performance of tree works applications.
-Following a recruitment campaign we have recruited a new Tree Officer who should start in around a month after his notice period.
+We are seeking to recruit to the role and in the meantime needing to prioritise tree workloads.